mauscmj/ECE-445/Max Notes Folder ./README.md

 - Might need different motor controller for sake of soldering

 # 2023-03-27 - Testing Parts
-- Built frame and physical board for curtain and got it mounted
+- Built frame and physical board for curtain and got it mounted (Vinay)
 - Tested LED strip with 9V
 - PCB not functional, need to wait for second round to test
 <img src="blind_mount.jpg" alt= “” width="50%" height="50%">